-In recent years, the USCF office has been favoring flat fee or per player fee arrangements.
-Under these terms, the local organizer offers either a fixed amount or a small per player amount (e.g., between \$2 and \$10) as a guarantee to the USCF.
+USCF office is in favor of a flat fee or per player fee arrangements.
+Under these terms, the local organizer offers either a fixed amount or a small per player amount (e.g.,between \$2 and \$10) as a guarantee to the USCF.